ironnicko/instagram-bot-for-DM/for Linux/Readme.txt

 3) Then copy and paste the following:"python3 instagrambot.py"

-4) Then follow the instructions to login and ENJOY
+4) Then follow the instructions and wait for the terminal to show "Enter your message"[NOTE: dont close the browser, just keep it minimized at all times]

+5)Then start entering your messages